 Children can make their own brushes by taping leaves, grass, string or wool to the ends of sticks.
 But, they don't even need brushes.
 They have fingers, hands and feet!

-There are also many ways to make prints using paint and tools.
-Learn more by reading the printmaking page on Edly.
+There are also many ways to make prints using paint and tools, which is called printmaking.

 What can be used as paint?